lehmanwics/lehmanwics.github.io/about.md

 | Build a personal desktop and progressive web pomodoro app | =====2%===== | [ ] |
 | Secure a part-time internship for the summer | =====2%===== | [ ] |

-I have some personal goals as well that aren't relevant here. :relaxed:
+I have some personal goals as well that aren't relevant here.

 ## Contact me